practicefusion/javascript/README.md

 ** Note: ** this section isn't part of the original AirBnB guide.

-- We use file-names-with-dashes because that's required for templates and components by Ember and EAK and ember-cli do that by default.
+- We use file-names-with-dashes because that is the required format for Ember templates and components, and the default for all files generated with ember-cli.

 **[⬆ back to top](#table-of-contents)**